Mysteryem/Psychonauts_AP_PopTracker/README.md

 Many map images were created by taking screenshots on https://noclip.website

 ## Todo
-1) Meat Circus Map
-2) Asylum Map
+1) Asylum Map
-3) Draw in the missing platforms on the Lake
+2) Draw in the missing platforms on the Lake
-4) `StartingLevitation: true` is not supported
+3) `StartingLevitation: true` is not supported
-5) Broadcast view
+4) Broadcast view
-6) Automatic map changing to match the current game level (will require support from Psychonauts AP and PsychoRando)
+5) Automatic map changing to match the current game level (will require support from Psychonauts AP and PsychoRando)
-7) Extra view for showing the specific camper brains that have been collected
+6) Extra view for showing the specific camper brains that have been collected
-8) Extra view(s) for non-important collectibles (baggage, baggage tags, vaults, PSI cards, PSI challenge markers, scavenger hunt items, watering can and crow feather)
+7) Extra view(s) for non-important collectibles (baggage, baggage tags, vaults, PSI cards, PSI challenge markers, scavenger hunt items, watering can and crow feather)
-9) Find out if there's a way that locations can be manually marked by the user as baggage that cannot currently be collected
+8) Find out if there's a way that locations can be manually marked by the user as baggage that cannot currently be collected